tatumamckinnis/DNA/README.md

 In this assignment you'll experiment with different implementations of a simulated [restriction enzyme cutting](https://en.wikipedia.org/wiki/Restriction_enzyme) (or cleaving) of a DNA molecule.
 In this context, you will study the application of the linked list data structure toward a real world problem in scientific computing.

 Specifically, you will develop a `LinkStrand` class, an implementation of the `IDnaStrand` interface that uses an internal linked list to model recombinant DNA.
-Your implementation will be much more efficient for modeling DNA splicing operations than using a String or StringBuilder (as in the provided `StringStrand` and `StringBuilderStrand` classes respectively, which provide correct but less efficient implementations of the `IDnaStrand` interface).
+Your implementation will be more efficient for modeling DNA splicing operations than using a String or StringBuilder (as in the provided `StringStrand` and `StringBuilderStrand` classes respectively, which provide correct but less efficient implementations of the `IDnaStrand` interface).
 You will benchmark and analyze the efficiency improvements of the `LinkStrand` implementation over those provided in the starter code when conducting simulations of gene splicing experiments.

+The simulation coded here is a simplification of the chemical process, but provides an example of the utility of linked lists as a data structure for certain algorithmic processes.

 <details>
 <summary>Optional Historical Details</summary>